CodyStringham/rest-api/README.md

 Welcome to my API homework app.
 Built upon this amazing [RESTful API blog post](https://codelation.com/blog/rails-restful-api-just-add-water).
 This API is versioned and set up with json:api standards using rabl.

+I've been getting a couple questions about how to get this setup and running, below are some dependancies you'll need:

+#### Subdomained and Versioned
+The version isn't a big deal, just prefix your requests with `/v1/`, but the subdomain can be tricky for beginners.
+You'll need to run a service like [Pow](pow.cx) to use subdomains in development.
+You can pair this with the ruby gem [Powder](https://github.com/Rodreegez/powder) for some really awesome times :)

+After you have these set up, you can successfully go to a url like `api.rest-api.dev/v1/dreams`

+#### Tests!
+There are also some really basic api tests written from codeschools rest api course, try them out with `rake test`

 What's inside of the app
 --------
 ####Models